DataDog/documentation/content/en/logs/processing/pipelines.md

 ## Overview

 Datadog automatically parses JSON-formatted logs.
-When logs are not JSON-formatted, Datadog enables adding value to raw logs by sending them through a processing pipeline.
+When logs are not JSON-formatted, you can add values to your raw logs by sending them through a processing pipeline.

 With pipelines, logs are parsed and enriched by chaining them sequentially through [processors][1].
 This extracts meaningful information or attributes from semi-structured text to reuse as [facets][2].